Television in Germany: Subscription channels

 Germany's sole subscription channel Premiere had its heyday around the millennium.
 Premiere offered telecasts of the German football league – the Bundesliga, but they lost the broadcasting rights in 2006 to a newly formed competitor – Arena.
 Premiere was the brainchild of the former television czar, Leo Kirch.
-He went into insolvency after a decade of losing viewers from his subscription channel, DF1 (Digital TV 1).
+He went into insolvency after a decade of losing viewers from his subscription channel, DF1 (Digital television 1).
 The company regained some ground with its new manager Georg Kofler.

 In 2005, several German cable companies created a new challenger to Premiere - ARENA.
 The participating companies are iesy (Hesse) and ish (TV) (North Rhine-Westphalia) through their combined partnership called "Unity Media".
-Arena, a rather small company, wanted to buy the pay-TV rights to the German Bundesliga and won by a decision of the marketing directorate of the DFL.
+Arena, a rather small company, wanted to buy the pay-television rights to the German Bundesliga and won by a decision of the marketing directorate of the DFL.
 The rights to broadcast the Bundesliga is regarded as lucrative in the German television market, so previous rights holders Premiere suffered a wounding blow to their business model.
 Arena held the rights from 2006 to 2008.
 Further negotiations were due in 2008 for the broadcasting of the Bundesliga.